DPSSecurity/CTF-writeups/SageCon-WGU-HTB-CTF/SageCon-HTB-CTF.md

 # First Ever WGU CTF!
 ### Dates: December 1st - 3rd | Sponsored by Hack The Box & Ran by Western Governors University

-My team (SpaceCats) placed 6th!
+My team (SpaceCats) placed 6th with a total of 3150 points and 8 flags captured.
 In total, there were 218 participants and 13 flags.
 We solved 8 flags.
 [Leaderboard](https://ctf.hackthebox.com/event/1268/scoreboard)

 ## Challenges